Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 U.S.-China Student Fellows posing at a meeting

-In September, the second cohort of the U.S.-China Student Fellows gathers in Washington, D.C., for a five-day meeting.
-Activities include a simulation on the North Korea nuclear crisis, policy briefings with government officials and scholars, and exchanges with Georgetown faculty and students.
+The second cohort of the U.S.-China Student Fellows gathers in Washington, DC for a five-day meeting.
+Activities include a simulation on the North Korean nuclear crisis, policy briefings with government officials and scholars, and exchanges with Georgetown faculty and students.

 Photo courtesy of Office of the Vice President for Global Engagement at Georgetown University